Bz-codes/gmc_Project/README.md

 ### **Backend Deployment**

-The backend server is hosted on a cloud platform such as AWS, Heroku, or DigitalOcean.
+The backend server is hosted on a cloud platform, AWS.
 Environment variables are securely stored for configuration.

 ### **Database Setup**